General Trip Information | MAN1425

 Days and Hours of Service

-TPs respond to telephone calls and emails from 8:00 am to 5:00 pm, Monday through Friday, at a minimum.
-Additionally, TPs must have a voicemail system to provide consumers the ability to leave messages after hours and on weekends.
+TPs are also obligated to respond to telephone calls and emails from 8:00 am to 5:00 pm, Monday through Friday.

 On-Time Performance

-Drivers must be on time for the scheduled appointment time unless there are extenuating circumstances beyond the control of the TP or the driver.
-The TP must notify the consumer and/or HSP in the event of unavoidable delays.
+Once HSPs schedule trips on behalf of individuals, drivers must be on time for all scheduled appointments, unless there are extenuating circumstances beyond the control of the TP or driver.
+Also, TPs must notify individuals and/or HSPs in the event of an unavoidable delay.

-The TP is responsible for providing the consumer with an estimated time of pick up.
-A 20-minute pick up window is allowed (10 minutes before estimated pick up time and 10 minutes after estimated pick up time).
-Exception: consumers are not to be picked up prior to the end of an appointment, activity, or scheduled work hours.
+TPs are responsible for providing individuals with an estimated pick-up time.
+A 20-minute pick-up window is allowed (10 minutes before estimated pick-up time and 10 minutes after estimated pick-up time).
+TPs must make every effort to arrive on time and prior to appointments, activities, or scheduled work hours.

 No-Shows

-The TP is required to notify the ordering HSP of any no-show within 3 business hours.
-DHS is responsible for payment of no-shows as long as notification requirements are met.
+TPs are required to notify HSPs of no-shows within 3 business hours.
+DHS is responsible for the payment of no-shows as long as TPs have followed the notification policy.
 A no-show is billed to DHS at the same rate as a completed trip.
-Due to system limitations, marking the consumer as “no-show” in TRIP$ does not alert the HSP, and thus the HSP must be notified outside of TRIP$ to ensure payment for no-shows.
+All no-shows must be marked in the eTRIPS system; however, the marking of the no-show does not alert HSPs but ensures RTOs are aware of the no-show for further research.
+TPs must establish a process to notify HSPs beyond the eTRIPS system.

 Child Safety Seats